 - 1. Verbal Warning

 - 2. Traffic lights amber

 - 3. Traffic lights red loss of time at Morning/Midday Break, visit to Deputy Head and parent/s notified

-4. Visit Head - parent/s asked into school
+- 4. Visit Head parent/s asked into school

-If you are teaching outside the classroom, please alert the Form Teacher as soon as the lesson has finished.
+If the teacher is teaching outside the classroom, he/she should alert the Form Teacher as soon as the lesson has finished.